lbohnsac/sealed-secrets/README.md

 # sealed-secrets
-- installation.md  how to install and update seald-secrets controller and kubeseal cmd for OCP
+- How to install and update seald-secrets controller and kubeseal cmd for OCP installation.md
+- How to use kubeseal cmd
+  kubeseal_usage.md
--
+- Key management